BU: A Smart Choice

 - A BU degree opens doors.
 BU graduates were ranked 13th among U.S. schools and 32nd in the world for employability in a survey of hundreds of global companies and recruiters.

 - BU invests in preparing students for graduate school and careers.
 The Center for Career Development (CCD) has expanded and begins the advising process freshman year.
-The CCD, as well as all our schools/colleges, have extensive networks to assist students in finding internships in their field of study.
+The CCD and all our schools and colleges have extensive networks to assist students in finding internships in their field of study.

-- Each year more than 200 employers participate in BU’s career fairs on campus including: Fidelity Investments, Goldman Sachs, Dana Farber Cancer Institute, Coca Cola Co., Bloomberg L.P., and General Electric.
+- Each year, close to 600 employers participate in BU’s career fairs on campus including: Fidelity Investments, Goldman Sachs, Dana Farber Cancer Institute, Coca Cola Co., Bloomberg L.P., and General Electric.

 - Thousands of employers post internship and job opportunities on BU’s CareerLink in the course of a year.